Veeam Backup Repositories

 - If the backup files are created by Veeam Plug-in version 10, upgrade the metadata of backup files as described in Upgrading Metadata Files to New Format.

-- Run the Start-VBROffloadBackupFile PowerShell command to send backup files to the capacity tier.
+- Run the Set-VBRScaleOutBackupRepository PowerShell command with the -EnablePluginBackupOffload parameter to offload backup files to the capacity tier.

 - If you want to restore from backups stored on the capacity extent, at least one performance extent must be available or you must switch the catalog_backup_using_backint parameter to the False state in the global.ini file.
 Otherwise, at the end of the restore process, SAP Backint will not be able to back up the catalog and restore will fail.